 Northwood Farms is a suburban neighborhood (based on population density) located in Spring, Texas.

 Northwood Farms real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the Northwood Farms neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Northwood Farms neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built between 1970 and 1999.

 In a nation where 1 out of every 4 children lives in poverty, the Northwood Farms neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

-Finally, with a nice mix of college students, safety from crime, and decent walkability, the Northwood Farms neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
+Also, with a nice mix of college students, safety from crime, and decent walkability, the Northwood Farms neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
 NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 88.0% of the neighborhoods in TX.
 This often also means that the area has certain amenities and services geared towards college students, from undergraduates to graduate students.
+In addition to being an excellent choice for college students, this neighborhood is also a very good choice for young, single professionals.

-Did you know that the Northwood Farms neighborhood has more Iranian and South American ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Northwood Farms neighborhood has more South American and Iranian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.6% of this neighborhood's residents have Iranian ancestry and 7.3% have South American ancestry.
+In fact, 14.6% of this neighborhood's residents have South American ancestry and 1.6% have Iranian ancestry.

 Northwood Farms is also pretty special linguistically.
 Significantly, 2.0% of its residents five years old and above primarily speak Urdu, which is the national language of Pakistan, at home.
 While this may seem like a small percentage, it is higher than 98.9% of the neighborhoods in America.